Lodi, Wisconsin: Susie the Duck

 Susie the Duck has been the town's official mascot since 1948.
 On Wisconsin Highway 113 in downtown Lodi is a small creek-side park where visitors can buy dried corn from vending machines to feed the wild ducks.
-The machines have since fallen into disuse.
 In this area is a small stone basket, inscribed with the name of former Lodi resident Engle Knerzer, and every year a duck builds a nest there.
 When the first mallard settled in that location in 1948, it was nicknamed "Susie" by the granddaughter of the police chief.

 There is an annual "Susie the Duck Day" celebration, the highlight of which is the rubber duck race.
 Participants pay a fee for a small rubber duck.
 The thousands of ducks are then dumped into the creek where they "race" toward a finish line and prizes are awarded based on order of finish.
 The day's celebrations also include a parade, activities in Goeres Park, brat stands on Main Street and in Goeres Park, and a beer garden in the park.